amiga909/deluge-synthstrom-utils/README.md

 - Mac OSX, Linux, Windows
 ### Want to fix your samples in Songs, Kits and Synths after moving around folders on your SD card?
 - Analyzes your XML Files and looks for missing samples.
-- Fixes your XML Files and reports which samples are missing.
+- Fixes your XML Files and generates full report.
-- Generates report
 - A backup folder is created for overwritten files: _MISSING_SAMPLES_FIXER_ARCHIVE
+- Supported audio file extensions: .wav, .aif, .aiff
+- Samples with a '~' in their name are skipped: http://forums.synthstrom.com/discussion/1234/strange-sample-names-in-xml-files
 ### Download App
 - Soon.
 Have to find a file host, Electron apps are easily over the Github limit.
 ### Run as NPM app